ferranespanyol/Identifying-patterns-of-human-behavior-an-analysis-on-experimental-data-of-the-Public-Goods-Game/README.md

 The whole code, until 30.08.2018, is the result of a final Master's Thesis of the [Master's Degree in Fundamental Principles of Data Science](http://www.ub.edu/estudis/en/mastersuniversitaris/cienciadades/introduction) supervised by Josep Perelló, PhD.
 The [Master's Thesis report](https://github.com/axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation/blob/master/ABrando-MDN-MasterThesis.pdf) is published in this repository in a PDF format.
 To summary all the contents I explained in the report, will be possible to consult the [slides of the presentation]().
 Any contribution or idea to continue the lines of the proposed work will be very welcome.

-## Statistical and Machine Learning techniques
+## Implemented tricks and techniques

-> -
+> - Classic statistical techniques.
 > - Unsupervised clustering algorithms: K-Means, Agglomerative Clustering, DBSCAN and MAP-DP.
+> - Selection of the optimal number of clusters based on NbClust [Malika Charrad et al. 2006](https://www.researchgate.net/publication/275463140_Determining_the_number_of_clusters_using_NbClust_package)
+> - Supervised classification algorithms: Logistic Regression, Linear Discriminant Analysis, Naive Bayes, Decision Tree, K-Nearest Neighbors, Support Vector Machine.

 ## Some R libraries used

-> - fitdistrplus.
+> - fitdistrplus
-> - NbClust.
+> - NbClust
 > - cluster
 > - ineq

 ## Implemented visualisation functionalities

-> - Generic implementation to visualise mean and SE (as errorbar) of the most important variables of CRD.
+> - Generic implementation to visualise mean and SE (as errorbar) of the most important variables of the Collective-Risk Dilemma game..
 > - Generic implementation to visualise the clustering assignment on 2D using PCA.